 Ingredients for making chocolate

-The Choc Chick kit has everything in included, but in case you can’t find one, here’s what you’ll need.
+The Choc Chick kit has everything included, but in case you can’t find one, here’s what you’ll need.

 - 100g of cocoa butter